prakriti2501/API-Testing-Postman/README.md

 # Most important failure points in the response
 When an API request fails due to request errors or server errors, an error response message is returned in JSON format.

 For Example:

-->API request attempts to get information about a non-existent reference set ->The resource is available and not modified.
+->API request attempts to get information about a non-existent reference set.

+->The resource is available and not modified.

 -> The requested resource does not support one or more of the given parameters.

-# If I were to automate this API’s response testing as a Flickr employee, the criteria I would choose as the success/fail validation would have been:
+# If I were to automate this API’s response testing as a Flickr employee, the criteria I would have chosen as the success/fail validation would have been:
 ->Status 200OK